walles/waitinator/README.md

 - Make sure we can go back from the ETA screen
 - Add a reset button somewhere?
 - Adapt app theme to system theme setting: <https://thiagoevoa.medium.com/change-flutter-app-theme-according-to-the-system-theme-mode-c4a63d05128f>

+## Done

+- Finish initial screen
+- Add a button for getting to the ETA screen once the initial screen has been properly filled in by the user